THOMAS JEFFERSON

 THE DECLARATION OF INDEPENDENCE

-A Lecture by Cora L.V.
+__________________________________A Lecture by Cora L.V.
 Hatch

 [ Ed.
 Note: 7 days before her 21st Birthday ]